 Conclusion.
-CA for AF with the use of open irrigated-catheters is currently affected by a very low rate of complications leading to permanent sequelae.
+CA for AF with the use of open irrigated-catheters is currently affected by

 KEY WORDS: atrial fibrillation; catheter ablation; permanent complications.

 CONDENSED ABSTRACT

 We assessed the incidence of complications with permanent sequelae in 2,167 consecutive patients who underwent catheter ablation for atrial fibrillation using open irrigated catheters.
 Complications occurred in 81 patients (3.7%).
 Female sex and operator experience were correlated with complications.
 Only 5 (0.2%) patients developed permanent sequelae from their complications.